The Difference Between Eastern & Western Yoga, Explained

 Have you heard of the mind-body connection?
 Yogapedia states that “The science of yoga does not see mind and body as two different things.
 Yoga means “union” and it is a way to integrate the mind and body together.”

 This perhaps explains why mindfulness is given a forefront in Eastern yoga practice, with sessions often beginning and ending with thirty minutes or more of silent meditation.
 Postures are held far longer than in the West, where a faster pace is often encouraged, and classes include limited time for self-reflection.
-But perhaps the biggest differentiator between the Eastern and Western schools of thought is the way yoga fits in to one’s lifestyle.
-As mentioned above, yoga is far more integral in daily life in the East then in the West.
+But perhaps the biggest differentiator between the Eastern and Western schools of thought is the way yoga fits into one’s lifestyle.
+As mentioned above, yoga is far more integral in daily life in the East than in the West.
 Yoga pervades every aspect of an individual’s lifestyle, from how they go about their day, the food they eat, and the way they treat others.
 Yoga is a way to align with the Source, the Higher Self (like Bhakti Yoga, which emphasizes linking to the Source via the heart).
 In the West, yoga is often viewed as another task to fit into a busy day, something that fits in before or after “life” takes place – in the East, there is no making time to practice; it’s a continuous flow, from sunrise to sunset.

 The Industry of Peace